evisp/umt_data_structures_algorithms/labs/README.md

 ### **Lab Tasks: Not Quite Ready Yet 🚧**
-"Lab tasks are still cooking!
-The time isn’t here yet, but don’t worry – we'll have them ready soon.
-Stay patient, and we'll get to work when it's time!"
+Lab tasks are still cooking!
+The time isn’t here yet, but don't worry, we'll have them ready soon.
+Stay patient, and we'll get to work when it's time!